- Working From The Road

 There are a few tools you will need to work from the road.
-Most RV’er have these anyway, but when working while traveling they are a must.
+Most RVer has these anyway, but when working while traveling they are a must.

-This is something you will want because carrying around a full size desktop with monitors, etc in your RV (while it can be done) is cumbersome.
-There are also going to be times when you might want to work from a coffee shop, sitting outside your RV, by the lake or the beach.
+This is something you will want because carrying around a full-size desktop with monitors, etc in your RV (while it can be done) is cumbersome.
+There are also going to be times when you might want to work from a coffee shop, sitting outside your RV, by the lake, or on the beach.
 Being able to be MOBILE is important.
 We personally use and recommend Macbooks.

 #3 Organization skills and discipline to keep yourself on task.

-This comes natural for some and it’s a learned skill for others.
+This comes naturally for some and it’s a learned skill for others.
 You will need to be able to carve out the time you need for work.

 9 Ways To Create Income On The Road